scfx/c8y-demos/docs/docs/protocols/modbus.md

 ## Demo

 You can run the thin-edge.io with the plugin and a modbus simulator locally via Docker containers.
 To start the demo, run 'just up' in the root folder of the repository.
 This will start the tedge container and the modbus simulator.
 The modbus simulator runs a modbus server with some example registers.
-The simulator is based on the [pymodbus](https://pymodbus.readthedocs.io/en/latest/) library and can be found and changed in the [images/simulator](./images/simulator/) folder.
+The simulator is based on the [pymodbus](https://pymodbus.readthedocs.io/en/latest/) library.

 The demo includes a example device that maps an integer and float register to a Child Device.
-The device config can be found in the [images/tedge/config](./images/tedge/config) folder.

 To start the containers, you need to have docker-compose installed.
 You can start the containers with: